tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

   </figcaption>
 </figure>

 The first widget will be a textfield.
 Add the controller in `setup()` function.
-The brackets surrounding the `addTextfield()` lines may look odd, but this is necessary for breaking the method chain over multiple lines.
-Alternatively, you could write this on a single line but this may not be as readable.
+The brackets surrounding the `addTextfield()` lines may look odd, but this is necessary to break the chain of [methods]({% post_url 2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar %}#string-methods) over multiple lines.
+Alternatively, you could write this on a single line but likely won't find it as readable.
+Whenever you create a new controller, specify a name in the first argument -- in this case, I have used `'alias'`.
+This name is used to reference the controller further along, as well as the default label for the field.

 {% highlight py %}
 def setup():